 Fiore Rosso (Bryn Mawr)– Marc Vetri’s foray into the suburbs.
 The olive appetizer was uninspired.
 Kale salad and shrimp scampi were great!
 Food 6/10, Service 9/10, Atmosphere 6/10.
 Overall score 6.

 Ground Provisions (Chadd’s Ford)- A Vedge spin off.
 Strictly Vegan and fairly pricy (and small portions).
-Great atmosphere!
-Olive appetizer was dismal (soggy, no fresh herbs, very little olive variety).
+Once again the olive appetizer was dismal (soggy, no fresh herbs, very little olive variety).
 The vegan cheese board disappointed.
 Small wine pours.
 Food 3/10, Service 9/10, Atmosphere 9/10.
 Overall score 4.

 Rosalie (Wayne)- The Fearless Group opened this one (they also own White Dog and Autograph).
 Best, classiest restaurant space on the Main Line.
 It’s in the Wayne hotel.
 Solid Italian food- seems like someone really cares in the kitchen.
+Food 9/10, Service 7/10, Atmosphere 10/10.
+Overall score 9.
 Go there!